The Virtual Currency Regulation Review: Singapore

 It is widely acknowledged that given the anonymity of digital tokens and the cross-border nature of digital token transactions, where entities that investors deal with have non-transparent backgrounds and operations disallowing the appropriate level of due diligence to be conducted, there is a heightened risk of fraud.52

 Accordingly, it would be challenging to identify the wrongdoer in the case of a criminal prosecution or a counterparty in the case of civil suit, where significant resources and effort would be required as a starting point for assessment of any legal recourse.

-Separately, MAS has issued a number of advisories on possible fraudulent investments in digital tokens, including those that solicit investments in certain digital payment tokens with fabricated comments attributed to high-profile individuals, including political leaders in Singapore.53
+Separately, MAS has issued a number of advisories on possible fraudulent investments in digital tokens, including those that solicit investments in certain DPTs with fabricated comments attributed to high-profile individuals, including political leaders in Singapore.53

 In fact, individuals were charged with promoting a fraudulent digital token through the use of a multilevel marketing scheme.
 Local investors had participated in the scheme through the purchase of certain courses that were bundled with promotion tokens.54

 The Inland Revenue Authority of Singapore published an e-tax guide on goods and services tax (GST) with respect to DPTs on 19 November 2019 (the GST Guide).55

 The GST Guide clarified that with effect from 1 January 2020, the exchange of DPTs for other DPTs or fiat currency (e.g., the exchange of Bitcoin for Ether and the exchange of a DPT for Singapore dollars, namely an ICO) would be considered exempt supplies and, accordingly, be exempt from GST.56